Positionals form a word class in K’iche’ defined by meaning and special word structure. They refer to “states” or “positions” of people or objects.

 12.

-If the second consonant of the positional CVC root is –l or –r, the adjective/stative suffix becomes –Vn, where V does not necessarily repeat the root vowel.
+If the second consonant of the positional CVC root is –l or –r, the adjective/stative suffix becomes –Vn, in which case V does not necessarily repeat the root vowel.

 13.